MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 ### Why isn't action-level data available?

-The [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data is for the flow run and does not have inputs and outputs from triggers and actions.
-The data for triggers and actions takes up a lot more space in Dataverse and is only needed when the maker drills deeper, so it has been omitted for now.
+The [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data is for the flow run and doesn't have inputs and outputs from triggers and actions.
+The data for triggers and actions takes up a lot more space in Dataverse and is only needed when the maker drills deeper, so it's omitted for now.
 We are evaluating mechanisms to make that data available.

 ### I changed the TTL FlowRunTimeToLiveInSeconds to be longer.
 Why am I not seeing data for that full period?

 The [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data is written into Dataverse as flow runs occur.
-There is no backfill operation to populate historical flow run data.
+There isn't a backfill operation to populate historical flow run data.